gianlucaperna/Retina/README.md

 print( max_value_count(series) ) --> 5/16
 ```
-max_value_count_percent tells us how is "famous" the mode in the second.
-If in the time_aggregation we always have the same value (e.g [1,1,1,1,1,...,1]) the max_value_count_percent reach the maximum that is 1.
+max_value_count_percent tells us how "famous" the mode in the time bin.
+If in the time bin we always have the same value (e.g [1,1,1,1,1,...,1]) the max_value_count_percent reach the maximum that is 1.

 ```
 def len_unique_percent(series):